 4. Vinyl Tile

 Simple to install and made from waterproof plastic, vinyl tile is a good choice for bathroom flooring.
 You do, however, still run into some potential problems because of the seams between tiles and there is really no way to seal them against moisture.

 3. Ceramic or Stone Tile

-Ceramic or stone tiles are an excellent choice for showers, pools and bathtubs.
+If you are looking for the best flooring options for your bathroom, ceramic or stone tiles are an excellent choice for showers and bathtubs.
 They are durable, water-resistant and look great.
-Grout seals the seams from moisture; some tiles and grout are available that are designed to repel water.
+Grout seals the seams from moisture.
+In addition, various types of tile and grout are available that are designed to repel water.